jlesueur/lbudget/README.md

 Uses google login.
 Please get yourself a client id and secret from google.
 Doesn't currently support an alternative login method. https://developers.google.com/identity/sign-in/web/devconsole-project

+use `composer install -o` and `npm run dev` to build dependencies and assets.
+(I run composer inside vagrant and npm in my windows host.
+Seems to work better, but you may have better luck if you're not on a windows host.)

 If you have a db from zbudget, you can import by...